Kolchuga passive sensor: Target identification

 Kolchuga is able to detect and identify many types of radio devices mounted on ground, airborne, or marine objects.
 Target detection relies only on an emitter having sufficient power and being within Kolchuga's frequency range.
 Target identification, however, is more complex and is based on the measurement of different parameters of the transmitted signal—such as its frequency, bandwidth, pulse width, pulse repetition interval, etc. Kolchuga has been reported to use around forty different parameters when identifying a target.
 These parameters are compared to a database in order to identify both the type of emitter and, in some cases, even the specific piece of equipment (by identifying the unique signature or "fingerprint" that most transmitters have, due to the variations and tolerances in individual components).
 The database within Kolchuga is said to have the capacity to store around three hundred different types of emitter and up to five hundred specific signatures for each type.

 Exports

 Pakistan has expressed interest in purchasing the Kolchuga radar.
 Ukraine has offered it to Pakistan to counter India's Swordfish Long Range Tracking Radar.

 In 2002 the U.S. State Department accused Ukraine of selling Kolchuga to Iraq, based on recordings of the then Ukrainian president Leonid Kuchma supposedly made by Mykola Mel'nychenko.
 This was followed by political steps from United Kingdom and the United States.
 No material confirmation has been found in Iraq.
 See Cassette Scandal for further information.

 Unconfirmed reports in September 2006 suggested a sale was made to Iran although this was denied by the Ukrainian government.

-On 20th of January 2019, Ukrainian news Sources confirmed a Sale of Systems to Israel and Saudi Arabia.
+On 20 January 2019, Ukrainian news Sources confirmed a Sale of Systems to Israel and Saudi Arabia.

+Vietnam

+VNM is a confirmed operator of the Kolchuga system.
+It has reportedly acquired 4 systems with the unit price of $27 million.

+Even though the mentioned figures could be inaccurate or varied, the systems have been formally commissioned by the Vietnamese Air Defense - Air Force Service.